Hop3 Contribution Guidelines¶

 Getting Started¶

 Before you start, it's important to familiarize yourself with Hop3's core values and objectives.
-Please take a moment to read the core values of Hop3 outlined in our README.
+Please take a moment to read the core values of Hop3 document.
 Understanding these principles will help you make meaningful contributions that align with the project's goals.

 Contribution Process¶